CattopyTheWeb/CyberTech-Talks-wallpapers/README.md

 **Can I share them?** - Yes you can.
 Just make sure to give me credit :)

-**Can I make my own version?** - Kind of.
-If you make your own version of it, please make a Pull request and add them and then I'll give you credit.
+**Can I make my own version?** - Yes, just don't forget to give me credit.